Digital Threat Assessment Trainings

 • You are not allowed to be in a vehicle while participating in the training.

-A TxSSC facilitator will be monitoring attendance the entire training and will be making contact with any individual who is not present in their webcam feed.
+A TxSSC facilitator will be monitoring attendance the entire training and will be contacting any individual who is not present in their webcam feed.

-You must attend entire training to be eligible to receive 7 hours Texas Commission on Law Enforcement (TCOLE) Credit.
+You must attend the entire training to be eligible to receive 7 hours Texas Commission on Law Enforcement (TCOLE) credit.
 If a portion of the class is missed, then the entire training must be made up at a later date.
 Please email txssc_dta@txstate.edu if you would like to reschedule.

-For more information about Digital Threat Assessment Virtual Trainings, please email txssc_dta@txstate.edu.
+For more information about the Digital Threat Assessment Virtual Trainings, please email txssc_dta@txstate.edu.